 The RAND Corporation is a research organization that develops solutions to public policy challenges to help make communities throughout the world safer and more secure, healthier and more prosperous.
 RAND is nonprofit, nonpartisan, and committed to the public interest.

 Philanthropic contributions support our ability to take the long view, tackle tough and often-controversial topics, and share our findings in innovative and compelling ways.

 RAND's research findings and recommendations are based on data and evidence and therefore do not necessarily reflect the policy preferences or interests of its clients, donors, or supporters.

-Funding for this venture was provided by gifts from RAND supporters and income from operations.
+Funding for this research initiative was provided by gifts from RAND supporters and income from operations.